TheChernoCommunity/UmikoBot-2.0/README.md

 ### Building and Running

-WHen running, the authorisation token for the bot is provided as a command line argument.
+When running, the authorisation token for the bot is provided as a command line argument.

 #### Windows